This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to detach the drainage bag from the nephrostomy tube to clean it.
 If so, attach a new drainage bag tightly to the nephrostomy tube.

 - You may need to use a solution to clean the urine drainage bag.
-Ask caregivers what kind of cleaning solution to use.
+Ask healthcare providers what kind of cleaning solution to use.
 Use a plastic syringe (without a needle) to gently force the cleaning solution into the drainage bag as you clean it.

-- Ask caregivers if you should leave the cleaning solution in the bag for a time before you drain it out.
+- Ask healthcare providers if you should leave the cleaning solution in the bag for a time before you drain it out.
 When it is time to drain the bag, drain the cleaning solution out through the spout at the bottom.

-- Ask caregivers what to use to rinse the urine drainage bag.
+- Ask healthcare providers what to use to rinse the urine drainage bag.
 After you rinse the bag, empty it and hang it up to air dry before you use it again.
 Throw reusable bags away after you use them for 1 week.

 What can I do to prevent problems with my nephrostomy tube?

 - Change bandages, skin barriers, and attachment devices as directed.
 This helps to prevent infection.
-Throw away or clean your drainage bag as directed by your caregiver.
+Throw away or clean your drainage bag as directed by your healthcare provider.

 - Wipe the connecting ends of the drainage bag with alcohol or iodine before you reconnect the bag to the tube.
 This helps prevent infection.